prabhsharan1/Polarity-Game/Readme.md

 ### Step 2: Install Dependencies

-Ensure you have Python installed, and then install the necessary dependencies:
+Ensure you have Python installed, then install the necessary dependencies:

 ```bash
 pip install pygame requests